alavrouk/champions-queue-model/index.md

 ![HINGELOSS](/img/hingeloss.png)

-Ultimately, however, we decided against hinge loss.
-We had a lot of points near the decision boundary, and hinge loss would penalize those points perhaps more than it should have.
+Ultimately, we decided against hinge loss.
+We had a lot of points near the decision boundary, and hinge loss could have overly penalized those points.

 The amount of neurons in the dense layers was not tuned to perfection, but we feel like we made a decent selection in terms of model size.
-A larger model tends to overfit more, so we had to regularize some of the larger weights using l2 regularization and added some dropout, which overall helped reduce overfitting by a good bit.
-We played around with other activation functions, like leaky_relu and adding a few more sigmoids, but they did not create a large difference in performance so we stuck with the tried and true ReLU.
+A larger model tends to overfit more, so we had to regularize some of the larger weights using l2 regularization and add dropout, which overall helped reduce overfitting by a good bit.
+We played around with other activation functions, like `leaky_relu` and adding a few more sigmoids, but they did not create a large difference in performance so we stuck with the tried and true ReLU.

-Below are some graphs regarding the performance of the model through the 150 epochs on both the training and validation sets.
-As you can see, the overfitting was kept to a minimum, as for the most parts, both plots line up.
+Below are some graphs regarding the performance of the model through 150 epochs on both the training and validation sets.
+Overfitting was kept to a minimum and both plots line up for the most part.
 Also, the rate of descent on the loss graph seems to indicate a solid choice in learning rate.

-In terms of accuracy, neural network on average performed at around **80%**.

 ![ACCURACY](/img/trainingAndValidationAccuracy.png)

 ![LOSS](/img/trainingAndValidationLoss.png)

+In terms of accuracy, the neural network on average performed at around **80%**.

+---

 ### Random Forest

-It is generally common that Random Forest and Neural Network can achieve a similar accuracy on a relatively small dataset (ours was around 1000 data points).
+It is common for random forest and neural network models to achieve a similar accuracy on a relatively small dataset (such as ours, at ~1000 data points).
 However, this did not turn out to be the case, as random forest achieved around a **70% accuracy**.

 Below, you can see the first few layers of one of the decision trees that was part of the forest.
+Note that splitting values are altered from the original 0-100 scale due to PCA.

 ![DECISIONTREE](/img/decisionTree.png)

-So why was our accuracy so low?
-An interesting fact about our data (formatted the same as the neural network), is that it would make sense for each feature to have the same importance in terms of the overall variance.
-Each winrate would play into the result of the game almost equally, since League of Legends is balanced around the fact that each role should in theory have the same impact on the result of the game, especially in an environment like champions queue, where the players are relatively evenly skilled.
-Combined with the fact that this is a binary classification problem, this makes the ensemble of decision trees have a difficult time accurately classifying.
-Below you can see the confusion matrix from our random forest.
+Why the lower accuracy?
+Given the nature of our training data (formatting is the same as for neural network - see above section), it would make sense for each feature to have the same importance in terms of overall variance.
+Each winrate would play into the result of the game almost equally, since League of Legends is balanced around the fact that each role should (in theory) have the same impact on the result of the game, especially in a high-skill environment like Champion's Queue.

+This fact, combined with the binary nature of our classification, causes the random forest approach to be less effective for this particular instance.
+Taking a look at the model's confusion matrix below, we can see that the model is only predicting losses correctly 60% of the time (Actual, 0) and wins 70% of the time (Actual, 1).

 ![CONFUSIONMATRIX](/img/confusionMatrix.png)

-In order to try to get rid of some features, we decided to perform PCA (principal component analysis) on our data, which left us with 15 features (arbitrary, but retained about 80% of variance) as opposed to 20, to see if the forest would react positively to a bit less features.
-This however, did not necessarily help that much, so was ommited from the final model.
-The code for that is below:
+To see if the model would improve from a reduced number of training features, we decided to perform principal component analysis on our data.
+This left us with 15 features (arbitrary, but retained about 80% of total variance) as opposed to 20.

 ```python
 pca = PCA(n_components=8)